AltschulerWu-Lab/nsp_extension/image_quantification/README.md

 		- `num_x_section` define number of length sections.
 		- `z_offset`: define number of z-stacks above and below the center (z-slice showing the longest growth cone).
 		- `radius_expanse_ratio`: define max value of relative length given |C-T4| = 1.
-	- Image `.tif` format
+	- Image in `tif` format
-	- Output from Fiji annotation in `.csv` format.
+	- Output from Fiji annotation in `csv` format.
-	- Annotation about bundle and its putative target mapping in `.csv` format.
+	- Annotation about bundle and its putative target mapping in `csv` format.
 - Outputs:
 	- Data output: `pickle` format.
 This is a dictionary that contains the calculated density maps of each bundles, as well as key parameters.
 	- Figure outputs: Figures of the density maps.